link1905/system-design-101/content/docs/design-patterns/distributed-transaction/compensation-protocols.md

 It also involves two phases coordinated by a central entity:

 1. **Try**: The coordinator instructs participants to perform **tentative** actions, such as reserving resources.
-It's important to note that data is **actually committed** during this phase, not merely marked as dirty data with locking.
+It's important to note that data is **actually committed** during this phase, not merely marked as dirty data.

 2. **Confirm or Cancel**: